carmody24/Barcodes/Barcode1_Look_Up_Table/Seperate/Read_Me.md

 **S#Optional** - if there is Optional after a step number then that step can be skipped if the addional feature of the Step is not desired

 **_BASH.sh** - all BASH files end with this to help make them stand out.
 Designed origionally for submitting to Berkeley Savio high-prformance computing cluster with SLURM job scheduler.
 Will need to at least add an account to make it work.
 Most of the wall cock times are much longer than would be needed.

+**ADBC** - BC1 is referred to as ADBC often in the code because the origional BC1 is based on an Activation Domain Barcode.
+Feel free to modify if you want but this name is relied on often throughout all of the steps code so make sure you update everything.

+**#UPDATE** - you should search for #UPDATE throuhgout the sript before running the code becuase I have started comments with that if you need to update something in that area to be compatible with your system.
+Usually updating naming of how you want your files to be saved, file type, unique sequences the code searches for, and correct lengths of sequences expected.

 **What files do:**